MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 Use these steps to access the preview experience:

-1. Go to the Microsoft 365 admin center and login.
+1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/homepage) and login.
 1. In the main left navigation bar, go to **Settings** > **Microsoft Edge**.

 ## Get started with configuration profiles

 A configuration profile contains all the browser policy configurations, including extension settings.
-We've expanded configuration profiles to handle all browser policies.

-> [!NOTE]
-> If you created a profile to manage your extensions during private preview, then you'll find those configurations in the profile with the same name.

 Each configuration profile can only be assigned to one Azure Active Directory (Azure AD) group, and each group can only be assigned one configuration profile.
 However, the group that you select can contain other (nested) groups.
 If a user is a member of multiple Azure AD groups with conflicting policy settings, then the profile priority is used to determine which policy setting is applied.
 The highest priority is applied, with "1" being the highest priority that you can assign.